-IDE Channel 0 Master/Slave and IDE Channel 1 Master/Slave
+IDE Channel 0 Master to IDE Channel 1 Slave

 If you select "Auto", the BIOS will auto-detect the HDD & CD-ROM drive at the POST stage and show the IDE for the HDD & CD-ROM drive.
 If a hard disk has not been installed, select "None".